coinbase-samples/core-ts/README.md

 ## Overview

-_Coinbase Java TS_ is a library that is used by other Typescript samples
+_Coinbase TS Core_ is a library that is used by other Typescript sdks and samples

 ## License